-In connection with this offering, we, our directors, executive officers and substantially all of our other pre-offering equity holders, will collectively hold % of our Class A common stock that will be outstanding immediately after this offering (including securities convertible into or redeemable, exchangeable or exercisable for shares of our Class A common stock) will agree with the underwriters to enter into lock-up agreements described in "Underwriting," pursuant to which shares of our Class A common stock outstanding after this offering (including securities convertible into or redeemable, exchangeable or exercisable for shares of our Class A common stock) will be restricted from immediate resale in accordance with the terms of such lock-up agreements without the prior written consent of J.P.
+In connection with this offering, we, our directors, executive officers and substantially all of our other pre-offering equity holders, which will collectively hold 81.5% of our Class A common stock that will be outstanding immediately after this offering (including securities immediately convertible into or redeemable, exchangeable or exercisable for shares of our Class A common stock), have entered into lock-up agreements with the underwriters described in "Underwriting," pursuant to which shares of our Class A common stock outstanding after this offering (including securities convertible into or redeemable, exchangeable or exercisable for shares of our Class A common stock outstanding after this offering (including securities convertible into or redeemable, exchangeable or exercisable for shares of our Class A common stock, as well as any shares acquired pursuant to our directed share program) will be restricted from immediate resale in accordance with the terms of such lock-up agreements without the prior written consent of J.P.
 Morgan Securities LLC, Goldman Sachs & Co.
 LLC and Morgan Stanley & Co.
 LLC.
 Under these agreements, subject to limited exceptions, neither we nor any of our directors or executive officers or these stockholders may dispose of, hedge or otherwise transfer the economic consequences of ownership of any shares of our Class A common stock or securities convertible into or redeemable, exchangeable or exercisable for shares of our Class A common stock.
 These restrictions will be in effect for a period of 180 days after the date of this prospectus.
 Certain transfers or dispositions can be made sooner, provided the transferee becomes bound to the terms of the lock-up.